minstrel/mystars/README.md

 ### Current State

-Right now, running mystars\_curses\_poc.rb will run a little proof of concept program and prompt for a longitude, latitude and Hipparcos catalog number and then return a screen 10 degrees N-S and correspondingly sized E-W (via the available rows/cols in the terminal), showing stars down to 6th magnitude.
+Right now, running mystars\_curses\_poc.rb will run a little proof of concept program and prompt for a longitude and latitude and then return a screen 10 degrees N-S and correspondingly sized E-W (via the available rows/cols in the terminal), showing stars down to 6th magnitude.

 Most screens will appear stretched vertically (ie North - South).
 This is an artifact of most fonts being rectangular, as spacing is done by row and column count, not font size.

 You can now scroll around with arrow keys and zoom in and out with plus and minus.
+Tab will select through stars on current screen (tabbing with no stars visible will crash).

+Hit enter key to exit.

 ### To implement